Assessment and marking boycott: information for students

 A marking and assessment boycott delays delivery of grades and possibly as a consequence graduation:

-- Staff participating in the boycott will temporarily not mark your work on TurnitIn.
+Staff participating in the boycott will temporarily not mark your work.

 This is a dispute between staff and senior management, not between staff and students.
 We will do our best to ensure individual students are not disproportionately affected.